trolllabs/eduROV/docs/api.rst

 Key identifier
 ++++++++++++++

 When using the methods below a *key identifier* must be used.
+Either the keycode (int) or the KeyASCII or Common Name (str) from the table on the bottom of this page can be used.
+Using keycode is faster.

+.. autoclass:: edurov.sync.KeyManager
+  :members:

 .. include:: ../edurov/keys.txt
   :literal:

-.. autoclass:: edurov.sync.KeyManager
-  :members: